raspberrypilearning/next-customer-please/en/step_3.md

 Add a script to `change`{:class="block3variables"} the `total`{:class="block3variables"} by the price of your item when the customer clicks on the sprite.

-It's also a good idea to play a sound to give the customer some feedback that they had added an item.

 --- collapse ---

 ---